 This laboratory course provides an overview of organic and biochemistry lab techniques in a single semester.
-The student gains hands-on experience with the following organic chemistry and biochemistry laboratory techniques: thin layer chromatography (tlc), extraction, recrystallization, distillation, gas chromatography (GC), use of micropipettes, size exclusion chromatography, electrophoresis of proteins, bioinformatics, and DNA PCR amplification & electrophoresis.
+The student gains hands-on experience with the following organic and biochemical laboratory techniques: thin layer chromatography (tlc), extraction, recrystallization, distillation, gas chromatography (GC), use of micropipettes, size exclusion chromatography, electrophoresis of proteins, bioinformatics, and DNA PCR amplification & electrophoresis.
 Three and one-half hours laboratory.
 Prerequisite: Che 113 or equivalent.
 CHE 112 must be taken concurrently.

-CHE 115 Hands-On Chemistry for Children

-A skills course designed for the education major or youth worker to develop and lead hands-on chemistry activities at the elementary school level.
-Understanding and communicating basic and practical chemical ideas within a constructivist approach is stressed.
+CHE 115 Hands-On Chemistry for Children 3 A skills course designed for the education major or youth worker to develop and lead hands-on chemistry activities at the elementary school level.
+Understanding and communicating basic and practical chemical ideas within a constructivist teaching approach is stressed.
 Students perform field work in under-served urban communities.
 Offered fall in alternate years.

-CHE 118 Chemistry for Health Care
+CHE 118 Chemistry for Healthcare

 This is a one-semester course in foundational chemistry designed for nursing students or others interested in health-related professions.
 Major concepts of chemistry are investigated in the context of their medical relevance.
-Exploration of the composition of matter, measurement, unit conversions, energy, nuclear changes, Periodic trends, compounds and bonding will help students first develop the language of chemistry.
-Study of chemical reactions, solutions, and acids and bases will help student understand the nature of interactions between atoms.
-The course culminates in a study of diverse carbon-based compounds with an emphasis on solubility and reactivity.
-Topics include hydrocarbons, isomers, and functional groups, followed by the structures of carbohydrates, lipids, and proteins, with a brief overview of glycolysis.
+Topics such as measurement, unit conversions, nuclear changes, periodic trends, bonding, reactions, energy, solutions, and acids/bases will help develop the language of chemistry and the nature of interactions between atoms.
+The course culminates in a study of carbon-based compounds, including hydrocarbons, isomers, functional groups, and protein structure.
 Laboratory work includes a set of experiments and study modules to enhance and expand on class discussions.
 Three hours lecture, three hours laboratory per week.
-Prerequisite: Minimum grade of C in MATH 103 or other college-level math course.
+Prerequisite: Minimum grade of C in Math 103 or other math course.
 Offered in spring.

-CHE 121 General Chemistry I 3
+CHE 121 General Chemistry I

-Intensive introduction to the composition of matter, models for atomic structure and bonding, periodicity of elements, stoichiometry, states of matter, solutions and organic chemistry.
+Intensive introduction to the composition and properties of matter, models for atomic structure and bonding, periodicity of elements, stoichiometry, states of matter, solutions and organic chemistry.
 Prerequisites: a high school background in chemistry with a grade of B- or better or minimum grade of C in CHE 111.
-Recommended Math SAT of 500.
+Recommended Math SAT of 500 or above.
 Three hours lecture.
 CHE 123 must be taken concurrently.
 For science majors.

-CHE 122 General Chemistry II 3 Evalurations of thermodynamics equilibria acid
+CHE 122 General Chemistry II